132. Recall Alert – Veterinary Products – Substandard by DTLs Punjab.

 Recall Alert

-DRUG PRODUCT DECLARED SUBSTANDARD BY PROVINCIAL DRUG TESTING LABORATORIES.
+DRUG PRODUCTS DECLARED SUBSTANDARD BY PROVINCIAL DRUGS TESTING LABORATORY.

 Target Audience– National Regulatory Field Force.